pattonsgirl/CS3900-AppSoftwareDev/syllabus.md

 2. Elicit business requirements, and design and implement a software solution that meets those requirements.
 3. Demonstrate understanding of full-stack applications, including database, front-end user interface, and back end services elements.

+## Pre-Requisites

+CEG 2350 minimum grade of C **AND** CS 1181 minimum grade of C.

+These prerequisites attempt to ensure familiarity with the command line, the basics of using git and GitHub, and competency with programming, code literacy, and basic data structures, although the course will not use Java as its primary programming language.
+If you do not feel you meet competency in these areas, talk with your instructor early to consider if this course will be a good fit for you.

 ## Course Topics / Outline
 This outline is a proposed ordering.
 Content may be delevered in different order.
 | Week    | Topics   | Assignment(s) |